 - Led monthly training for Master’s level students about mental health issues in the classroom that included readings, discussion and case presentations as part of a pilot program to increase their knowledge about socio-emotional issues and behavior for students ages 5-18.

 1/04-6/09 Montessori School of Northampton, Northampton, Massachusetts:

-- Advise and collaborate with teachers about learning disabilities, behavioral problems, educational and psychological evaluations and mental health issues for selected students; attend and facilitate parent meetings; consult with the school director.
+- Advised and collaborated with teachers about learning disabilities, behavioral problems, educational and psychological evaluations and mental health issues for selected students; facilitated parent meetings; met with the school director.

 - Provide teacher trainings on various subjects including bullying, child development, learning disabilities and children’s mental health issues; offer parent discussion groups on child development, peer relations, effects of media on children, gender differences and bullying.

 - Coordinated intern training group: taught and organized weekly training sessions that integrated clinical theory and practice for master’s and doctoral level interns; supervised interns and postdoctoral clinicians on psychological assessments and clinical work.

 - Provided clinical and organizational consultation to elementary schools and preschools in the Springfield school district including leading weekly therapy groups for at-risk children and conducting continuing education workshops for teachers on a variety of mental health issues.